Epictia goudotii

-Epictia goudotii, or the black blind snake, is a species of snake in the family Leptotyphlopidae.
-The species is endemic to Middle America.
+Epictia goudotii, also known commonly as the black blind snake and the southern Caribbean threadsnake, is a species of snake in the family Leptotyphlopidae.
+The species is native to Middle America.

 Etymology

 The specific name, goudotii, is in honor of French naturalist Justin-Marie Goudot.

 Geographic range

-In Central America, E. goudotii is found in Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico (Oaxaca), Nicaragua, and Panama.
+In Central America, Epictia goudotii is found in western Panama.

-In South America, it is found in western Colombia, Venezuela, and on associated islands.
+In South America, it is found in western Colombia, northern Venezuela, and on associated islands.

+Habitat

+The preferred natural habitat of Epictia goudotii is forest, at altitudes from sea level to 600 m, but it has also been found in agricultural clearings.

+Description

+A small species, Epictia goudotii usually has a total length (including a short tail) of about 11 cm, but may grow to 16 cm.
+There are 14 scale rows around the body, throughout the whole length of the body, and there are 10 scale rows around the middle of the tail.

+Behavior

+Epictia goudotii is terrestrial and fossorial.

+Diet

+Epictia goudotii preys upon ants and termites.